JCPTrevillian/JCPTrevillian/README.md

   I continue to be fascinated by the power of data and how it can inform and influence positive outcomes.
   I am excited to continue building more things.
 I am actively learning every day - reinforcing and strengthening my front and back end skills.
   I can best be described as a naturally curious person who enjoys exploring the things I want to master.
-  Those who have worked with me would more than likely share that I am a helper.
-  I genuinely love helping others.
+  Those who have worked with me would more than likely share that I genuinely love helping others.

   When I look back at who I was a year ago when I first started to who I am today?
 I have come a long way.